 Substitutions & Tips

-- Flour: you can substitute 2 cups of self-raising flour with 2 cups of plain flour combined with 1 tbsp of baking powder.
+- Flour: you can substitute 2 cups of self-raising flour with 2 cups of plain flour combined with 1 tablespoon of baking powder.

 - Oil: you can substitute canola oil for any type of vegetable oil.
 Note that if you're using a rich olive oil it may change the flavour of the muffins.

-- Baking soda: you can substitute 1 tsp of baking soda with 2 tsp of baking powder.
+- Baking soda: you can substitute 1 teaspoon of baking soda with 2 teaspoon of baking powder.

 - Poppy seeds: you can omit the poppy seeds if desired.